MediaComem/comem-travel-log-ionic-setup/README.md

 ### Log out

-You should also allow the user to log out.
+You should also add a UI component to allow the user to log out.
 As an example, you will display a logout button in the issue creation screen.

 Add an `<ion-buttons>` tag with a logout button in `src/pages/create-issue/create-issue.html`: